OZahed/envs/README.md

 # Envs

-configs is a light weight library that helps with reading environment variables it helps with loading env values directly into a struct or Just simply provides some generic GetEnv interface
+envs is a light weight library that helps with reading environment variables it helps with loading env values directly into a struct or Just simply provides some generic GetEnv interface

 ## How to Use?